Coronations in the Americas: Mexico

 Mexico has twice been a monarchy ruled by a Mexican emperor.
-Agustín I ruled from 1822 to 1823 after the Mexican empire’s independence from Spain; he was crowned in a lavish ceremony on 21 July 1822 at the Catedral Metropolitana de Mexico in Mexico City, placing the diadem on his own head in the manner of Napoléon I. Agustín I was overthrown in March 1823, and the Mexican monarchy abolished.
+Agustín I ruled from 1822 to 1823 after the Mexican empire's independence from Spain; he was crowned in a lavish ceremony on 21 July 1822 at the Catedral Metropolitana de Mexico in Mexico City, placing the diadem on his own head in the manner of Napoléon I. Agustín I was overthrown in March 1823, and the Mexican monarchy abolished.

 Mexico's second monarch was Maximilian I, a Habsburg archduke who was a descendant of the Spanish monarch Charles I and V, under which New Spain (Mexico) was formed.

 He was persuaded to take the newly revived Mexican throne in 1864 by Mexican monarchists and Napoléon III of France (whose troops, in conjunction with Mexican conservatives and nobility, had instituted it).
 His consort was Charlotte of Belgium, or Empress Carlota of Mexico.
-The second Imperial Crown of Mexico and a matching sceptre were manufactured for their coronation at the Catedral Metropolitana in Mexico City amid several celebrations.
+The second Imperial Crown of Mexico and a matching scepter were manufactured for their coronation at the Catedral Metropolitana in Mexico City amid several celebrations.
 The Second Mexican Empire lasted for over three years.
 Maximilian was defeated by Republican forces led by Mexican President Benito Juárez and aided by the U.S. He was executed in 1867, along with two of his top Mexican generals, bringing the empire to an end.

 United States

-James J. Strang, a would-be successor to Joseph Smith, Jr., in the leadership of the Latter-day Saint movement from 1844 to 1856, openly established an ecclesiastical monarchy on Beaver Island, Michigan, in 1850.
+James Strang, a would-be successor to Joseph Smith, in the leadership of the Latter Day Saint movement from 1844 to 1856, openly established an ecclesiastical monarchy on Beaver Island, Michigan, in 1850.
 On 8 July of that year, he staged an elaborate coronation ceremony complete with a throne, wooden sceptre, breastplate and a crown described by one observer as "a shiny metal ring with a cluster of glass stars in the front".
 "King Strang" reigned over his followers until 16 June 1856, when he was assassinated by two disgruntled subjects.
 His people were driven from the island, and Strang's 'kingdom'—together with most of his royal regalia—vanished.

-For coronations in the pre-annexation Kingdom of Hawaii, see Coronations in Oceania.
+For coronations in the pre-annexation Hawaiian Kingdom, see Coronations in Oceania.

 Some observers compare the American presidential inauguration to a coronation, with the American constitutional requirement for a presidential oath congruent to the oaths required of the world's monarchs.
 Some historians and comparative government experts indicate that the former stems directly from the latter.
 The pomp and pageantry of the modern event is comparable in some ways to monarchical coronations.